 How reliable is it?

 This is a bit of an odd one where MG is concerned.
 The brand does feature in reliability surveys such as Warranty Direct’s Reliability Index, but most of the models featured are from MG’s previous life, before the Chinese ownership kicked in, and the cars the firm is building today bear pretty much no resemblance to those that went before.
-Reliability data on the latest MG products is still pretty scarce as the reborn company is still pretty young, so we’ll just have to wait and see how they fare.
+Reliability data on the latest MG products is still pretty scarce as the reborn company is still pretty young and sells in relatively small numbers, so we’ll just have to wait and see how they fare.
 However, you can take plenty of heart from the generous seven-year/80,000-mile warranty.

 How safe is it?

 The regular ZS has the basics covered here, but nothing more.
 There are front and side airbags, plus curtain airbags that extend to the rear seats, along with electronic stability control, tyre pressure monitoring and two Isofix child seat mounting points.
 However, there’s no sign of the more sophisticated driving aids that are becoming commonplace these days – things like automatic emergency braking, lane departure warning and the like – even as optional extras.
 That helps explain a rather disappointing Euro NCAP score of three out of five stars.

 That changes, though, on the ZS EV, which comes as standard with a suite of systems called MG Pilot, which includes lane departure warning, automatic emergency braking and adaptive cruise control.
 On the Exclusive model, it also includes a blind-spot monitoring system and rear cross traffic alert, which watches for oncoming vehicles when you reverse out of a parking space.